phreeza/manuscript_axon_potentials/doc/manuscript.md

 Materials and Methods).
 The two frequency bands showed a qualitatively different spatiotemporal response in the vicinity of the projection zone, as we will show in the following.

-We first studied the effect of the Gaussian rate pulse on the LFP ([@fig:bigtree]B).
+We first studied the effect of the Gaussian rate pulse on the low-pass filtered EFP ([@fig:bigtree]B).
 The filtering used to obtain the LFP removed most of the identifiable components of individual spikes, while a population-level LFP signal remained.
 The distribution of the maximum amplitudes of these responses is shown